-By the 25th, three Federal forces were supposedly moving to reinforce Major General William S. Rosecrans’s besieged army in Chattanooga:
+By September 25, three Federal forces were supposedly moving to reinforce Major-General William S. Rosecrans’s Army of the Cumberland, which was besieged in Chattanooga:

-- Major General William T. Sherman’s Federal divisions to the west
+- Major-General William T. Sherman’s four Federal divisions from the Army of the Tennessee

-- Major General Joseph Hooker’s XI and XII Corps from the Army of the Potomac in northern Virginia
+- Major-General Joseph Hooker’s Eleventh and Twelfth Corps from the Army of the Potomac

 The first troop train left Culpeper, Virginia, in the late afternoon of the 25th.
 The trains soon began passing through Washington every hour conveying 23,000 men, 1,100 horses, artillery, ammunition, equipment, food, and other supplies.
 The trains moved over the Appalachians, through West Virginia and Ohio, across the Ohio River twice, through Kentucky, and on to Nashville.
 From there, the troops transferred for the final leg of their journey to Chattanooga.

-Men of XI Corps began moving out first, followed by XII Corps.
+Men of the Eleventh Corps began moving out first, followed by the Twelfth Corps.
 Federals quickly intercepted messages indicating that the Confederates knew about the movement.
-As such, Major General George G. Meade, commanding the Army of the Potomac, urged Major General Henry W. Slocum, commanding XII Corps, to move his men to Bealeton Station, across the Rappahannock River from Brandy Station, so they would be better hidden from Confederate view:
+As such, Major-General George G. Meade, commanding the Army of the Potomac, urged Major-General Henry W. Slocum, commanding the Twelfth Corps, to move his men to Bealeton Station, across the Rappahannock River from Brandy Station, so they would be better hidden from Confederate view:

 “The movement should not commence until after dark, and no preparation for it made or anything done previous to its being dark, so as to conceal the movement as far as practicable.
 The troops should be screened at or in the vicinity of Bealeton Station from the observation of the enemy’s signal officer on Clark’s Mountain.
 Watery Mountain will be cleared by our cavalry.”

 However, Lee could not be sure that this was true because he also received reports stating that the Federals were reinforcing Meade rather than leaving him.
-Lee wrote to Richmond, “I judge by the enemy’s movements in front and the reports of my scouts in his rear that he is preparing to move against me with all the strength he can gather.”
-Lee then wrote Lieutenant General James Longstreet, whose corps had been detached from Lee’s army to reinforce Bragg:
+Lee wrote his superiors at Richmond, “I judge by the enemy’s movements in front and the reports of my scouts in his rear that he is preparing to move against me with all the strength he can gather.”
+Lee then wrote Lieutenant-General James Longstreet, whose troops had been detached from Lee’s army to reinforce Bragg: